 Choose the attributes to score

-Choose attributes that help the team to consider what your business, your customers, and your end users need them to consider.
+Choose attributes that will help the team to consider what your business, your customers, and your end users need.
 Choose a balance of company-focused and user-focused attributes such as these:

 - Cost to build, for your company.